HRreview 20 Years

-In the last year, there has been a dramatic shift in the world of work.
+In the last two years, there has been a dramatic shift in the world of work.
 We have moved away from the Great Resignation and the candidate-driven job market towards a time of great organisational uncertainty and anxiety, says Melissa Paris.

 The possibility of a recession looms ever closer and news of mass redundancies continues to make headlines week after week.
 With tight budgets and an uncertain economic outlook, employers are trying to find ways to retain talent and boost performance.